All you need to know about .REALTOR

 Ex: Jane Smith is the second-level domain in Janesmith.REALTOR and .REALTOR is the top-level domain

 There are also third-level domain names that appear before the second-level domain name and can also be referred to as sub-domains because they may be used to separate different sections of a website.

 Ex: mvp is the third-level domain in mvp.realtor.org, REALTOR® is the second-level and .org is the top-level domain

 * Source ICANN gTLD Domains Fact Sheet.

-For the latest updates, a video, and the latest additions to these FAQ visit: www.dotREALTOR.org.
+Additional information on .REALTOR domains is available at: www.dotREALTOR.org.
 You can also subscribe to NAR communications, like NAR Weekly Report to stay up-to-date.

 - the Domain Name Association’s website at: www.WhatDomain.org

 - NAR’s Field Guide to Top Level Domains: http://www.realtor.org/field-guides/field-guide-to-top-level-domains

 - ICANN’s website regarding the NEW gTLDs: http://newgtlds.icann.org/en/applicants/customer-service/faqs/faqs-en